edgexfoundry/edgex-docs/docs_src/microservices/configuration/ConfigurationAndRegistry.md

 Because EdgeX Foundry may be deployed and run in several different ways, it is important to understand how configuration is loaded and from where it is sourced.
-Referring to the cmd directory within the [edgex-go repository](https://github.com/edgexfoundry/edgex-go) , each service has its own folder.
+Referring to the cmd directory within the [edgex-go repository](https://github.com/edgexfoundry/edgex-go), each service has its own folder.
-Inside each service folder there is a `res` directory (short for "resource").
+Inside each service's folder there is a `res` directory (short for "resource").
-There you will find the configuration files in [TOML format](https://github.com/toml-lang/toml) that defines each service's configuration.
+There the configuration files in [TOML format](https://github.com/toml-lang/toml) define each service's configuration.
 A service may support several different configuration profiles, such as a App Service Configurable does.
 In this case, the configuration file located directly in the `res` directory should be considered the default configuration profile.
 Sub-directories will contain configurations appropriate to the respective profile.